 The standard of medical facilities throughout Kenya varies.
 Medical facilities are adequate in urban areas, but may be extremely limited elsewhere.
 Public and private facilities will require either an up-front deposit for services, a guarantee of payment or confirmation of medical insurance before commencing treatment.
 In remote areas, air evacuation to a major city is sometimes the only option for medical emergencies.
 Costs for such an evacuation can exceed $A10,000.

 Kenya is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Kenya.
-See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the Department of Health website.

-Outbreaks of polio have occurred in Kenya within the last 12 months.
+Outbreaks of polio have occurred in Kenya.
 All travellers to polio infected countries should ensure they have completed a primary course of polio vaccinations and also need a booster dose prior to travel.
 If you are unsure of your polio vaccination status, check with your doctor or travel clinic, at least 6-8 weeks before you depart.